marionbarker/LoopPatches/README.md

 * Loop
 * LoopKit
-* NightscoutService

 #### PATCH NUMBER TWO:

-These patches are compatible with the version of LoopWorkspace with Dosing Strategy of Automatic Bolus: Sliding Scale to LoopWorkspace.
+These patches are compatible with the version of LoopWorkspace with that patch number one applied.
 You must apply both patches (single copy / paste action) at the LoopWorkspace level.

 ```
 curl https://raw.githubusercontent.com/marionbarker/LoopPatches/patches-new-dosing-strategy/LoopPatch.txt | git apply --directory="Loop"